Forensic & Structural Engineering

 Depending on the complexity of the site and structure, the inspections usually takes up to 2.5 hours.

-Our Forensic Building Investigation is similar to Building Inspections but it is more detailed.
+Our Forensic Structural Investigation is similar to Building Inspections but it is more detailed.
 Also, our Forensic Investigation is done by Structural Engineers (not Builders) who are familiar with geotechnical engineering, construction and building process and material engineering.
 So, if you need to present an evidence to your client or solicitor for example, you will need to have a full forensic investigation done for the property by competent Forensic engineers.
 Forensic investigation includes a comprehensive and detailed report on causes of damage and repair recommendations.

 We do not disappear on you after the investigation is done and the report is issued.
 You can always reach your Engineer via email or phone and ask as many questions as you want.
 Also, our CRM portal, which you securely have access to, makes the communications between you and your engineer much easier.